zanderkrdik/pi-template/README.md

         "directory": "/home/pi/pinodes"
     }

 Change the pertinent information as required.
 The `directory` field should be an absolute path to a place where this repository should be installed on the Pi.

-##Grunt Integration

-Uses Grunt to perform a variety of tasks, including deployment to a remote Pi.
+If it does not exist, this directory will be created.

 #Pi Pinout Reference
 Pi Revision 1